DISC Test

 Personality DISC Test or Behavioural DISC Tests

-In today's fast-paced and competitive business world it is becoming more and more important to be able accurately to understand your own skills, strengths and weaknesses, as well as those of your colleagues.
-A DiSC Personality Test is now recognised all over the world as an effective management tool.
-The cost of getting this wrong and putting poorly matched people in an inappropriate working environment can be very damaging for a company, causing wasted effort, loss of performance and probably requiring additional and frequent management interventions when things and people go wrong.
+A DiSC Behavioural Assessment is now recognised worldwide as an effective management tool.
+The cost of getting this wrong and placing poorly matched people in an inappropriate work environment can be very damaging to a company, causing wasted effort, reduced performance, and likely requiring additional and frequent management interventions when things and people go wrong.

-DiSC personality testing is a scientifically validated and important tool for business managers and owners to make effective decisions about their employees, and in particular, where those staff members would best perform and fit-in to the organization.
-A DiSC profile test will ensure managers are able to place new employees or reassign existing roles, in the most productive way possible.
-DiSC profiling enables a company to put together efficient, happy and successful teams who work well together because of the correct assignation of skills and abilities: there is no point in making a highly qualified and knowledgeable staff member a leader if they have no effective leadership skills.
+DISC assessments are scientifically validated and an important tool for business managers and owners to make effective decisions about their employees, particularly regarding where those staff members would best perform and fit within the organisation.
+A DISC profile will ensure managers can place new employees or reassign existing roles in the most productive way possible.

-Each team member who has taken an online DiSC profile test is therefore aware of the strengths, skills and weaknesses of each other team member and this knowledge promotes good communication and understanding between those team members.
+When each team member has taken an online DISC questionnaire and shares their style in a Team Report, they become aware of the strengths, skills and weaknesses of each other team member, and this knowledge promotes good communication and understanding between those team members.

 Dominance: the "D" Style - Responses to problems and Challenges.